Oil rises on U.S. production dips, Middle East tensions

 Crude futures rose in post-settlement trading after the American Petroleum Institute (API) reported crude stocks fell only 2.6 million barrels last week, less than analyst expected.
 [API/S]

-U.S. gasoline RBc1 and diesel HOc1 futures also rose on the API data, showing that gasoline and distillate inventories fell.
+U.S. gasoline and diesel futures also rose on the API data, showing that gasoline and distillate inventories fell.

 EIA inventory data is due at 10:30 a.m.
 EDT on Wednesday.

 Also supporting oil were tensions in the Middle East, where fighting continued in Syria, Iraq and Yemen.
-Analysts fear Yemen's civil war could destabilise neighbouring Saudi Arabia.
+Analysts fear Yemen's civil war could destabilize neighboring Saudi Arabia.

 Iran said it will submit a peace plan for resolving the crisis in Yemen to the United Nations on Wednesday.